infoDev Donors and Partners

 infoDev works with the following donors and partners in the under mentioned areas:

-Australia, Denmark, Norway and the United Kingdom
+Australia, Denmark, the Netherlands, Norway, and the United Kingdom

 With the Government of Brazil, infoDev is exploring the environmental issues and the economic potential of processing and using electronic waste (e-waste), a phenomenon affecting developing countries the world over.
 Brazil was also the host of the 3rd Global Forum on Innovation and Technology Entrepreneurship (2009), a biennial flagship event of infoDev.

 In collaboration with the government of Canada, we are supporting the growth and market potential of micro-, small- and medium-sized enterprises (MSMEs) via a targeted suite of incubation, financing and skills development services in the Caribbean region, with a special focus on women’s entrepreneurship, mobile innovation and clean climate technologies.

 In a flagship program funded by the Ministry for Foreign Affairs of Finland (FOR MIN), and implemented via a technology partnership with Nokia Corporation, we have delivered a pioneering intervention to invent and deploy mobile applications labs to grow the next generation of apps entrepreneurs.
 The mobile innovation program is part of the Creating Sustainable Businesses in the Knowledge Economy Program (CSBKE).
 Per 2013, the program has supported over 1,600 developers and entrepreneurs, and helped over 150 small businesses in developing countries.
 In the first two years, these businesses brought 120 new mobile applications to market, and over 40 of them have secured investments totaling more than US$ 13 million.

 Under the same CSBKE program, championed by the Finnish government, infoDev is identifying how best to grow innovative MSMEs in agriculture, a field that has a vast impact on job creation, competitiveness and productivity in developing countries.